niranvv/gcp-k8s-gke-secrets-cloudbuild/Readme.txt

 #========Docker====================
-Create Dockerfile inside /Docker folder
+Create Dockerfile inside /Docker folder.
+This copies the jar into the docker directory as part of the package build target.
 	# Alpine Linux with OpenJDK JRE
 	FROM openjdk:8-jre-alpine
 	# copy JAR into image
 	COPY employees-management-1.0.0.war /app.war
     	# Web port.
     	EXPOSE 8080
 	# run application with this command line
 	CMD ["/usr/bin/java", "-jar", "-Dspring.profiles.active=default", "/app.war"]

-This copies the jar into the docker directory as part of the package build target.

 Make sure your pom.xml has this block in the plugins section:
 	<plugin>